 In the late 1200s, a massive drought forced 36 of 47 villages on the Hopi mesas to be abandoned.
-Following the drought, the 11 remaining villages grew in size and three new villages were established in Northeastern Arizona, about 70 miles from present-day Flagstaff.
+Following the drought, the 11 remaining villages grew in size, and three new villages were established in Northeastern Arizona, about 70 miles from present-day Flagstaff.
 While the Hopi located their villages on mesas for defensive purposes, the land surrounding the mesas was also used by the tribe, dividing it between families and utilizing common areas for agricultural, medicinal, and religious purposes.

-The Hopi enjoyed a peaceful way of life until the first outsiders arrived in Hopi territory in 1540.
+The Hopi enjoyed a peaceful way of life until the first outsiders arrived in the Hopi territory in 1540.
 Under the leadership of Don Pedro de Tovar, the Spanish were looking for the legendary Seven Cities of Gold.
-The Spaniards were not received with friendliness at first, but the opposition of the natives was soon overcome and the party remained among the Hopi for several days, learning from them of the existence of the Grand Canyon.
+The Spaniards were not received with friendliness at first, but the opposition of the natives was soon overcome, and the party remained among the Hopi for several days, learning from them the existence of the Grand Canyon.
 When they were unsuccessful in the search for the precious metal, they returned to Mexico but continued to maintain sporadic contact.

 In 1592 the Spanish returned when Catholic priests established a mission at Awatovi.
 For the next nine decades, the priests would attempt to suppress the Hopi religion and convert the tribe to Catholicism.